kingston-csj/jforgame/README.md

   ## Contributing
   We are always looking for people to join us.
 If you have an issue, feature request, or pull request, let us know!
-  Many thanks for your star!!
+  Many thanks for your stars!!